dpgil/connections-solver/README.md

 ## How to use

 Run the simulator with `python3 simulator.py`.

-The simulator will run the number of puzzles specified in `main()`, and output stats based on the number of puzzles and individual groups the given model got right.
+The simulator will run the number of puzzles specified with the flag `-n <num_puzzles>`, and output stats based on the number of puzzles and individual groups the given model got right.

+Run the simulator with `--debug` for comparisons between the puzzle answer and the model output.

 To implement a new model, implement a function that takes a list of 16 words and outputs a `List[List[str]]`, which is the list of groups for the attempted solution